-The biggest question concerning the viability of a lawsuit under BIPA is whether the prospective defendants acted in compliance with statutory requirements.
+The biggest question surrounding viability of a BIPA lawsuit is whether the prospective defendants acted in compliance with statutory requirements.
 In the context of data storage, compliance experts in the cybersecurity fields can be helpful in establishing what constitutes “reasonable care” in the biometrics industry and if such a standard was met.
-If the standard was not met by the defendant, there is then the issue of whether such failure was negligent or reckless/intentional, which greatly affects the amount of damages rewarded.
+If a defendant did not meet the standard, there is then the issue of whether such failure was negligent or reckless/intentional.
+This determination greatly affects the amount of potential damages.
 Likewise, though the BIPA limits disclosures to certain circumstances, compliance experts can set forth the proper procedure for handling such data requests and whether the disclosures (such as pursuant to a subpoena) were made lawfully.

-An important aspect of the BIPA’s notice requirement is that the collector must state the specific purpose of the data collection.
-It is likely that cybersecurity experts will be needed to explain or justify any alleged purpose.
+An important aspect of the BIPA’s notice requirement is that the collector must state the specific purpose of the collection.
+Cybersecurity experts will need to explain or justify any alleged purpose.
 For example, some cybersecurity experts have held that biometrics data prevents identity theft by utilizing a more accurate means of identification aside from the usual password protections.
-Whether such a stated purpose is sufficient under BIPA, however, is an issue to be decided.
+It’s undecided, however, whether such a stated purpose is sufficient under BIPA.

-Overall, the BIPA has opened the door for a number of lawsuits against social media and technology companies, places of employment, department stores, and many other facets of everyday life.
-As the importance of data privacy becomes more and more prevalent, these lawsuits will undoubtedly shift how the courts look at biometric data and its implications.
+Overall, the BIPA has opened the door for a number of lawsuits against technology companies, employers, department stores, and more.
+The importance of data privacy will only become further prevalent.
+In turn, these lawsuits will undoubtedly shift how the courts look at biometric data and its implications.